jrmeier/jedmdev/end2end/source/about.md

 permalink: /about/
 ---

 I'm a self-taught full-stack software engineer currently living and working in Des Moines, at [Denim Labs](https://denimlabs.com).
-We where build software to automate digital marketing for large organizations.
+Where we build software to automate digital marketing for large organizations.
 Since 2016, I've been fortunate enough to be involved in some early stage start-ups, which focused on automated chat.
 When I'm not working, I spend my time reading, at the gym, and  doing home renovation projects with my brother-in-law.

 # Experience